ricogallo/react-boilerplate/README.md

 This starter kit aims to give you a good starting point for your projects.
 If you're looking for a (really) minimal ES6 React JS starter, this is probably for you.

-## Why there are no Flux or Isomorphic things inside?

-If you are a beginner, you probably don't want a complex structure with lots of things to care about.
-If you are an advanced user, why should I choose a Flux implementation for you?

 ## How to add Css dependencies

 Currently we have not included any automatic tool to integrate css into the index.html file.